codeface-io/SwiftObserver/Documentation/specific-patterns.md

 ### The Messenger Class

-To implement the *Messenger Pattern*, you **can** also use class `Messenger`, which stores (duplicates) the last sent message but offers a few advantages:
+Instead of implementing the *Messenger* yourself, you **can** also use  `Messenger`, which stores (duplicates) the last sent message but offers some advantages:

-1. The intended use of the object is more explicit.
+1. The intended use of the object is more explicit
-2. All sent messages become `latestUpdate` (also guaranteeing that `send()` resends the last sent message).
+2. All sent messages become `latestUpdate` (also guaranteeing that `send()` resends the last sent message)
 3. The message type doesn't need to be `Codable`
-4. You don't need to map onto `new`
+4. You don't need to map onto `new`, neither when creating the *Messenger* nor when retrieving its last message

 ~~~swift
 let textMessenger = Messenger<String>()